elatov/elatov.github.io/_posts/2013-08-26-using-polkit-to-change-screen-brightness-on-a-mac-bookpro-running-fedora-19.md

 >     ResultActive=no
 >
 >
 > An authorization needs to be preceded by a heading enclosed in square brackets.
 The follows an identification with pairs of **unix-user** or **unix-group** and the name.
 Use semicolons to separate the pairs to include more than one user or group.
-The designating name of the action is the one from the action&#8217;s id attribute in **/usr/share/polkit-1/actions**.
+The designating name of the action is the one from the action's id attribute in **/usr/share/polkit-1/actions**.
 The three Result-settings mirror those from the action definition.
 Here we have overruled the default **auth_admin** setting and disallowed *jack* and *jill* from running **gparted**.

 ### PolKit Admin Identities